darinpeetz/HPC_Training/lessons/UWM/cc_main.md

 $ git clone https://github.com/darinpeetz/Submission_Example.git
 ```

+Remember that a cluster is usually divided between a small subset of "login" or "head" nodes, with a much larger pool of nodes available for computations.
+As is the case on many of these clusters, users of UWM resources are restricted from running most software on the login/head nodes.
+This is to keep users from overwhelming what are often slow/underpowered nodes.
+If you need interactive access to a program/service running on the cluster, use the `slurm-shell` command to get access to one of the compute nodes (similar commands are available on virtually every cluster).

 ### Queueing
 Fairshare queuing divides requested resources among system users or groups (rather than just between processes).
 It incorporates the historic behavior of a user and group into job priority decision making.
 In principle, this allows groups and users to fairly access the resource.
 However, this can be frustrating for a new user to understand, particularly when one has a number of jobs in the queue and it takes a long time for them to run.